MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/yaml-pipeline-editor.md

 :::moniker range="azure-devops"

-Azure Pipelines detects incorrect variable definitions at pipeline, stage, and job level.
-Azure Pipelines detects incorrect YAML conditions defined at pipeline, stage, and job level.
+Azure Pipelines detects incorrect variable definitions at the pipeline, stage, and job level and detects incorrect YAML conditions defined at the pipeline, stage, and job level.

 :::moniker-end